kitsandkats/ArchiveDiscourse/README.md

 # ArchiveDiscourse
-Code for archiving a Discourse site into static HTML Forked & adapted from: https://github.com/mcmcclur/ArchiveDiscourse
+Code for archiving a Discourse site into static HTML.

+Forked & adapted from: https://github.com/mcmcclur/ArchiveDiscourse